bodgewires/bodgewires.github.io/_posts/2017-03-25-raspberry-pi-blink-led.md

 ---
+layout: post
 title:  "Project - Blinking an LED with the raspberry Pi"
+author: ipv1
-excerpt: "The hello world of the hardware is the blinking LED and this post I take you through the steps of getting started with the Raspberry Pis"
+description: "The hello world of the hardware is the blinking LED and this post I take you through the steps of getting started with the Raspberry Pis"
-header:
-  image: /assets/images/rpi-blink/splash.png
+image: assets/images/rpi-blink/splash.png
 categories:
   - Tutorial
 tags: